Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 The Mary Jane Doe Scenario: A Fictional Case Study to Better Understand the Future of Healthcare

 Mary Jane Doe is an 18-year-old female of average height and weight and is generally healthy.
 Mary is going to help us understand what the future of medicine could look like and how medical cannabis plays a vital role in making the healthcare revolution a reality.

 What the Patient Can Expect

 Mary Jane is hoping to change the world alongside her free-spirited peers.
-Before heading off to Colorado State to fulfill her dream of designing the newest hemp-based bio-fuel, she goes to her doctor to get a physical.
-She follows the usual routine—standing on the scale, sucking on a thermometer and getting strapped to a blood pressure cuff.
-While this is all fairly straightforward, personalized medicine needs more; it needs to know Mary Jane, the person.
+Before heading off to Colorado State to fulfill her dream of designing the newest hemp-based biofuel, she goes to her doctor to get a physical.
+She follows the usual routine—standing on the scale, sucking on a thermometer, and getting strapped to a blood pressure cuff.
+While this is all reasonably straightforward, personalized medicine needs more; it needs to know Mary Jane, the person.

 The Family History: Same Questions, Better Reasons for Asking

 The physician asks Mary for her family history.
 She reports that alcoholism, Alzheimer’s disease (AD), and irritable bowel syndrome (IBS) all run in the family.
 While these questions are normal, it’s how we make better use of the data that makes all the difference.

 The doctor then orders genetic testing for Mary, which she can easily do inside the office after her appointment.
 Mary is given two long Q-tips and swabs the insides of both her cheeks, puts the sample in a sterile bag, seals it, and places it in the care of the medical staff at her physician’s practice.
 The staff carefully finishes packaging the sample and will mail it off for testing and await the results.

 Knowing Where to Look: An Honest & Detailed Family History Helps